NextGenTel/akka-tools/akka-tools-jdbc-journal/README.md

     val source = readJournal.eventsByTag("booking", 0)

+Get a live stream of all events from multiple type/tags

+    val source = readJournal.eventsByTag("booking|customer", 0)

 Get a stream of all events for a specific type/tag of aggregates/PersistentActors - which stops when all current events are read
 (Look at PersistenceIdParser to understand how this works)